 Arrive in Belgrade and transfer to hotel.
 Check in for 3 nights.

-Today explore Belgrade; one of the most lively and vibrant capitals in Europe.
-Located on the confluence of the Sava and Danube rivers, the city is well known for its nightlife and many floating bars and restaurants can be found along their banks.
+Today explore Belgrade on a half day city tour.
+One of the most lively and vibrant capitals in Europe, located on the confluence of the Sava and Danube rivers, the city is well known for its nightlife and many floating bars and restaurants can be found along their banks.
 Visit the impressive St Sava Orthodox Cathedral, Kalemegdan Fortress and the city's main shopping area along Knez Mihailova Street, where many impressive historical buildings stand beside buzzing cafes and cultural institutions.
 (B)

-This morning transfer to Topčider Train Station for the day train to Bar.
-The train Tara mainly consists of older 2nd class carriages.
-There is a cafe-bar wagon usually attached to the train, selling hot drinks and snacks but do make sure you take your own.
-For the best scenery sit on the right hand side of the train going south.
+This morning transfer to Belgrade Train Station for the day train to Bar (Tara) or spend the day further exploring Belgrade before boarding the overnight train (Lovcen).
+The Tara mainly consists of older 2nd class carriages.
+There is a cafe-bar wagon usually attached to the train, selling hot drinks and snacks but do make sure you take your own as it is not always there.
+Seat reservations are not often taken notice of, so for the best scenery sit on the right hand side of the train going south.
 Your eyes will be thoroughly treated to some exceptional views and many a sheer drop.
-On arrival in Bar, just before 8pm, transfer to your hotel.
+For the best views of the entire journey, passing between Podgorica and Bar in daylight, opt to take the overnight train.
+The sleeper train is made up of a mix of 6 and 4 berth couchettes and 1,2 and 3 berth compartments with wash basin.
+We will endeavour to book the compartments whenever possible.
+On arrival in Bar, transfer to your hotel.
 Check in for 4 nights.
 (B)

 This morning, transfer to Podgorica Airport for flight back to the UK.
 (B)